-Reference Requirements of Directive 2009/54/EC Interpretation Article 9(I) It shall be prohibited, both on packaging or labels and in advertising in any form whatsoever, to use indications, designations, trademarks, brand names, pictures or other signs, whether figurative or not, which: (a) in the case of a natural mineral water, suggest a characteristic which the water does not possess, in particular as regards its origin, the date of the authorisation to exploit it, the results of analyses or any similar references to guarantees of authenticity; (b) in the case of drinking water packaged in containers, which does not satisfy the provisions of Annex I, Section I, are liable to cause confusion with a natural mineral water, in particular the description 'mineral water'.
+Reference Requirements of Directive 2009/54/EC Interpretation Article 9(1) It shall be prohibited, both on packaging or labels and in advertising in any form whatsoever, to use indications, designations, trademarks, brand names, pictures, or other signs, whether figurative or not, which: (a) in the case of a natural mineral water, suggest a characteristic which the water does not possess, in particular as regards its origin, the date of the authorisation to exploit it, the results of analyses or any similar references to guarantees of authenticity; (b) in the case of drinking water packaged in containers, which does not satisfy the provisions of Annex I, Section I, are liable to cause confusion with a natural mineral water, in particular the description 'mineral water'.
 The labelling or advertising of the products must not mislead the consumer.
 The use of the term 'mineral water' is not permitted on spring water or 'other waters'.
 A statement of the analytical composition is required for natural mineral water.
 Although not required, it is permitted to provide a statement of the analytical composition on the label of spring water and other packaged waters.
 If analytical composition is provided on the label of a spring water, it does not trigger the requirement to provide nutrition information as set out in Chapter IV, Section 3 of Regulation (EU) No 1169/2011 on the provision of food information to consumers, as spring water falls within the scope of Directive 2009/54/ EC.
-If 'other waters' provide analytical composition information on the label, they have to provide nutrition information as set out in Chapter IV, Section 3 of Regulation (EU) No 1169/2011 on the provision of food information to consumers.
+If 'other waters' provide analytical composition information as set out in Chapter IV, Section 3 of Regulation (EU) No 1169/2011 on the provision of the scope of Directive 2009/54/ EC.
+If 'other waters' provide analytical composition information as set out in Chapter IV, Section 3 of Regulation (EU) No 1169/2011 on the provision of food information to provide nutrition information as set out in Chapter IV, Section 3 of Regulation (EU) No 1169/2011 on the provision of food information to consumers.